 This course examines the criminal investigation process.
 More specifically, the course addresses the techniques, procedures, and ethical issues involved in the investigation of crime.
-Additionally, the students will gain an understanding of preliminary and follow up investigations, as well as interview and interrogation techniques, case documentation and court preparation.
+Students will gain an understanding of preliminary and follow up investigations, as well as interview and interrogation techniques, case documentation and court preparation.
 (A, CSU) (C-ID AJ 140)